karanthpallavi/InSuKa/README.md

 The Patterns folder contains the pictorial representation of each pattern - pattern in general and example of usage of the pattern in real world.

-The Queries folder contains SPARQL queries to query the graph containing the data for all the patterns used within the ontology of InSuKa (DIGIT-RUBBER).
+The SPARQLQueries folder contains SPARQL queries to query the graph containing the data for all the patterns used within the ontology of InSuKa (DIGIT-RUBBER).

 The DataFiles folder contains T-Box and A-Box representations in ttl format for each of the patterns within PMDCo and will be reused in DIGIT-RUBBER.